matheusmbar/matheusmbar.github.io/_posts/2021-11-14-improving-UART-TX-with-dma.md

 ## Closing points

 There is not much to implement regarding Transmission in a UART driver, at least nothing that I'd call as a requirement.
-The functions provided by default in the `HAL_UART` are capable of handling it well.
+For some applications a way to protect the resource with a Mutex or Semaphore may be useful.
+The functions provided by default in the `HAL_UART` are capable of handling it well for most of the simpler cases.

 Combining it with DMA may save processing power as explained above, it is basically putting peripherals to work in a parallel pipeline that the processor does not need to worry about while the transmission has not finished.
 Knowing how to do it may help on optimizations and applications that demand more from the processor.